johanjoseph29/ai_personal_assistant/README.md

 ### Local LLM + Gmail API + Google Calendar API

-A powerful local AI-powered personal assistant built using **LangChain** and **Ollama**.
+A powerful local AI-powered personal assistant built using **LangChain Tools**, `create_agent`, and **Ollama**.

-This assistant can: - 📧 Read unread emails\
+This assistant can:

+-   📧 Read unread emails\
 -   📝 Retrieve and summarize the latest email\
 -   📤 Send emails\
 -   📅 Create Google Calendar events using natural language\
 -   🌐 Perform web scraping and automated web-based tasks\
-- 🧠 Automatically route tasks using a strict JSON-based tool system
+-   🧠 Automatically route tasks using LangChain `@tool` decorators and `create_agent`

-The assistant runs locally using **Ollama (llama3.2 model)** and integrates with Google services for real productivity automation.
+The assistant runs locally using **Ollama** and integrates with Google services for real productivity automation.

 ------------------------------------------------------------------------